collinalexbell/HackMatrix/game-design.md

 The UrbaNetica world will be made "trans media", because people will act it out in the real world

 ## Characters
+### Avitars
+I like the idea of fully customizable avitars
+    Like VRChat
 ### AIs that occupy a space
 What did I call these years ago?
 Daemons... prior to that?
 ### Policy